Ph.D. History, University of Wisconsin-Madison, 2011

 TEACHING AND RESEARCH INTERESTS

 My primary areas of interest in my teaching and my research are the history of U.S. foreign relations and the history and politics of human rights.
 With both of these topics, I like to focus on the interchange between international and domestic spheres and actors.
-I approach foreign relations in broad terms to engage ideology, race, gender, culture, and (of course) policy, as important forces in shaping the United States’ global interactions through out its history.
-Moreover, I like to explore how foreign entities—both governmental and non-governmental—have shaped the country domestically, influencing American ideals, identities, society, and government institutions.
-My current book project, for example, brings together high-level diplomatic and political history with that of activist networks and social movements to argue for the centrality of Latin America in the development of U.S. human rights policies and debates in the Ford and Carter presidencies.
-At its core, the project is a study of how foreign policy is made in a democracy, situating diplomacy in a larger social and political domestic context, and it traces the deep and inextricable connections between international structures and policies, and domestic dissent and reform in the 1970s.Although my primary focus is on the United States, I also have done research in Latin America and the Middle East, and enjoy offering comparative and transnational courses rooted in broader global contexts, such as seminars on Cuba and the United States and the Arab-Israeli Conflict.
+I approach foreign relations in broad terms to engage ideology, race, gender, culture, and policy, as important forces in shaping the United States’ global interactions through out its history.
+Moreover, I like to explore how foreign entities—both governmental and non-governmental—have shaped the United States domestic politics, influencing American ideals, identities, society, and government institutions.
+I am particularly interested in how different actors have sought to reconcile the absolutist principles of human rights with the necessary pragmatism of policymaking and diplomacy.

-People often note that I teach a lot of “controversial” topics: human rights, the Arab-Israeli conflict, even U.S. relations with Cuba, and the Vietnam War.
-I find it energizing to engage these topics with students, who come in with a lot of passion for these subjects.
-Grappling with contemporary problems sparked my own interest in history, and I believe that critical thinking about the past can shed new light on assumptions or biases attached to current problems and issues.
-Moreover, the study of history is, by definition, a study of changing perspectives.
+I teach a wide array of courses on U.S. foreign relations, modern American history, and human rights.
+I believe that critical thinking about the past can shed new light on assumptions and biases attached to current problems and issues, and all of my courses raise important questions beyond foreign relations and U.S. politics: How do we define communities?
+How does that collective identity shape behavior, institutions, and perceptions of potentials and actions?
+What are the opportunities and limits of democracy?
+What is the ideal balance between individual freedoms and collective security, between stability and dynamism?
+How do ideas matter on an individual and global level?
+My hope is that these questions, raised in a historical context, provide students a platform for asking similar questions about their own lives and engaging with contemporary issues outside the classroom with empathy and integrity.
+The study of history is, by definition, a study of changing perspectives.
 It is ideal then, for grappling with particularly intractable problems since it constantly pushes us to engage perspectives different from—and at times counter to—our own.
-My hope in teaching these classes is that students will use their passion for a topic to acquire knowledge and nuance, to build skills to engage productively those who hold fundamentally different opinions, and use that as a platform for pursuing their interests outside of the classroom.
+My hope in teaching these classes is that students build skills to engage productively those who hold fundamentally different opinions, and use that as a foundation for pursuing their interests outside of the classroom.

 “At the End of Influence: Rethinking Human Rights and Intervention in U.S.-Latin American Relations.”
 Journal of Contemporary History, 46, No. 1 (Jan 2011): 109-135.